 IAA funding is now helping to test market acceptance of the product, with the intention that the device creates lasting impact on the hospitality sector.
 Tests showed that up to 13 litres of water per shower could be saved which translates as 60-90 euros saving per room per year!

-Dr Pablo Pereira-Doel is an ESRC-SeNSS Research Fellow at the School of Hospitality and Tourism Management.
-After graduating from the Hotel Management School of Galicia (Spain) and several years working in the hospitality/tourism industry in Spain, France, The Gambia, and the UK, he is now a researcher specialising in sustainability-oriented innovations, consumer nudging, big data, and experimental research methods.
-His consumer and industry testing research contributed to developing the proof of concept of a smart water-saving technology to nudge users to take shorter showers, achieving water and energy savings and reducing carbon emissions, scaling up funding and production of the market-ready device, Aguardio G2.
-Pablo's interdisciplinary research has involved strong partnerships with several companies in the hospitality industry (e.g. Scandic, Hilton Hotels & Resorts, TUI, Hostelling International, and others) and beyond (e.g. Aguardio ApS, Anglian Water, L'Oréal, UN Environment Program, and the University of Surrey -Estates, Facilities, and Commercial Services-).
-His research has been funded through internal scholarships, an ESRC SeNSS Industry Engagement Fund, an ESRC Impact Acceleration Fund, a UKRI Global Challenges Research Fund, and currently an ESRC Postdoctoral Fellowship, the first in the hospitality/tourism field in the UK.
+Dr Pablo Pereira-Doel is a lecturer in Hospitality Information Technology, an ESRC-SeNSS Research Fellow, and an ESRC-IAA Commercialisation Fellow at the School of Hospitality and Tourism Management.
+After several years in the hospitality/tourism industry in Spain, France, The Gambia, and the UK, he is now a researcher specialising in sustainability-oriented innovations, consumer nudging, big data, and experimental research methods.
+His consumer and industry testing research contributed to developing a smart water-saving technology to nudge users to take shorter showers.
+Pablo's interdisciplinary research has involved strong partnerships with several companies in the hospitality industry (e.g. Scandic, Hilton Hotels & Resorts, TUI, Hostelling International, and others) and beyond (e.g. Aguardio ApS, Anglian Water, Northumbrian Water, L'Oréal, and the UN Environment Program).
+He is currently consulting for L'Oréal on experimental research.
+His research has been funded through internal scholarships, an ESRC SeNSS Industry Engagement Fund, two ESRC Impact Acceleration Fund, a UKRI Global Challenges Research Fund, and an ESRC Postdoctoral Fellowship.
+Pablo is the first researcher in the UK awarded an ESRC postdoctoral fellowship in the hospitality/tourism field.

 Based on the findings of previous research experiments, the ESRC IAA funding will allow the team to partner with Aguardio to facilitate business engagement within the hospitality industry, to help validate the technology's ease of installation, reliability, robustness and the benefits to businesses and positive environmental impacts.